abiyasa/ashteroids-js/README.md

 This game also uses [Backbone.js](http://backbonejs.org), JavaScript templating system, and CSS for the screens and game UI.

 ## Running
+[DEMO][demo_url] (*wip*).

+If you want to run in on your machine, make sure you have build the game (see [Building/compiling](#buildingcompiling) below).
-Just open `ashteroids.html` from your browser.
+Then, open `ashteroids.html` from your browser.
 This will run the built & minified version of the game.

-If you modify or customize the code, you have to re-build the sources in order to see the effect.
+Everytime you modify or customize the code, you have to re-build the sources in order to see the effect.
 Or you can run the game in development version (see the [topic below](#running-the-development-version)).

 ## Building/compiling